Cardinal among 10 indicted by Vatican for financial crimes | Law-Order

 Becciu, 73, whom the pope fired from his senior clerical post last year for alleged nepotism, and who has always maintained his innocence during a two-year investigation, becomes the most senior Vatican official to be charged with financial crimes.
 The pope personally gave the required approval last week for Becciu to be indicted, according to a 487-page indictment request seen by Reuters.
 The Vatican announced the indictments in a two-page statement.

 The charges against Becciu include embezzlement and abuse of office.
-An Italian woman who worked for him was charged with embezzlement and the cardinal's former secretary, a priest, was accused of extortion.
+An Italian woman who worked for him was charged with embezzlement and the cardinal's former secretary, Father Mauro Carlino, was accused of extortion.
 Becciu said in a statement that he was a victim of a "machination" and reaffirmed his "absolute innocence".

+Carlino's lawyer said his client was innocent, had been "acting under orders", and had saved the Vatican millions of euros.
+He said starting a trial so soon did not give defence lawyers enough time to prepare.
+Two Italian brokers, Gianluigi Torzi and Raffaele Mincione, were charged with embezzlement, fraud and money laundering.
+Torzi, for whom Italian magistrates issued an arrest warrant in April, was also charged with extortion.

 POLICE RAID The investigation into the purchase of the building became public on Oct.
 1, 2019, when Vatican police raided the offices of the Secretariat of State, the administrative heart of the Catholic Church, and those of the Vatican's Financial Information Authority (AIF).